crazytruth/insanic/docs/source/insanic/router.rst

 Public Route Flagging
 ========================

-The reason for this functionality is to provide a list of endpoints that should be open to the public.
-This functionality is to facilitate the API Gateway pattern when planning for an microservice architecture.
+The decision for this functionality is to provide a list of endpoints that should be open to the public.
+This functionality is to facilitate the API Gateway pattern when planning for a microservice architecture.

 .. note::